VaishnavyMenon/Dashboard-auth/README.md

 - Token-based Authentication: User authentication is managed through tokens, stored securely using React-Cookies.
 This enables seamless user sessions with enhanced security.
 - User Authentication Features:
     - Signup Page: Users can create a new account, by providing the necessary details.
 Email verification is implemented to ensure account authenticity.
-    - Sign In: Registered users can securely log in with their credentials.
+    - Sign In: Registered users can securely login with their credentials.
     - Forgot Password: Users can request a password reset link if they forget their password.
     -  Reset Password: Upon receiving the reset link via email, users can securely set a new password.
 - User Dashboard: